asciamanna/asciamanna.github.io/_drafts/an-agile-adoption-conversation.md

 So if you wanted to stop using story point estimates in favor of a different forecasting method or wanted to replace Jira with a physical card wall could your Scrum Master help you with that?

-__*Hahahaha...There's no way I would ask.
+__*Hahahaha, oh no there's no way I would ask.
 Management would think I was a troublemaker.
 Those are things we can't change.*__

 So you aren't doing retrospectives then?